 To the stamp collector, a cachet can be more important than the stamp, with work of favored artists attracting loyal followers who must have every cachet produced, without regard to the stamp issue that engendered the cachet.

 The first cacheted cover was produced by George Linn, publisher and editor of long-running philatelic newspaper Linn’s Stamps News.
 His simple three line cachet was created for the first day of issue of the President Warren Harding memorial stamp of 1923.

 Popularity of Cachet Types

 Earlier cachets were often created with rubber stamps, a style that was maintained for the cachets on Contract Airmail (CAM) first flight covers which saw their greatest popularity from the ‘30s through the ‘50s.
 Cachets of various types are also an integral part of event covers, where early versions also often featured rubber stamp cachets.
-With these covers, the stamp itself is unimportant, as the event -- fair, expo or civic gathering, airshow, appearance of a celebrity, a zeppelin passing over a particular geographic location, etc. -- is the reason for the cover, not the stamp.
+With these covers, the stamp itself is unimportant, as the event—fair, expo or civic gathering, airshow, the appearance of a celebrity, a Zeppelin passing over a particular geographic location, etc.—is the reason for the cover, not the stamp.

 Another Golden Age of First Day Covers

 Spurred by the rise of desktop publishing and the spread of quick print shops, many entered the field of cachet making in the ‘80s.
 A great variety of new—and often short-lived—lines of cachets appeared and vanished as do-it-yourselfers tried their hand at offering cacheted first day covers.
 Some of these cachet makers printed their covers in limited quantity and for a time found financial success, raising the profile of first-day covers by creating so-called handpainted cachets, a term which entered the collector’s lexicon at that time.